Slavery and Human Trafficking Statement

 As part of our initiative to identify and mitigate risk we work to:

-• Identify and monitor potential risk areas in our business, supply chains and properties.
+- Identify and monitor potential risk areas in our business, supply chains and properties.

-• Mitigate the risk of slavery and human trafficking occurring.
+- Mitigate the risk of slavery and human trafficking occurring.

 We continue to improve our blended repairs delivery model delivering repairs through a combination of:

-service provider) and managed directly by Wandle.
+- Approved sub-contractors, who are sourced through our managed service provider and managed directly by Wandle.

 Monitoring effectiveness

 We recognise that there is always more that we can do to prevent and detect modern slavery and human trafficking.
 Over the coming year we will continue to monitor the effectiveness of the systems in place to not tolerate slavery or human trafficking in any of its forms, in any aspect of our business.
 We will assess any evidence of non-compliance and will take appropriate remedial action.
+We will also ensure that this forms part of our enhanced contract management approach, particularly in line with areas of higher risk to modern slavery.